Ain't nothin' here. Y'all best be movin' on, compadre.

 At the time that SCOTUS reversed - the majority of states had already decided the same issue.
 Scotus only affirmed what the majority of states were doing.

 As to being able to interpret law, I still believe that if all of the RPC were strictly enforced there would be about 50% fewer lawyers practicing law.
-One problem with our legal system is that many judges have a presumption that a pro se is not competent. that is not starting from any scale of justice that i know.
+One problem with our legal system is that many judges have a presumption that a pro se is not competent.
+That is not starting from any scale of justice that i know.

 Ironstone JD